 The SAT and ACT are nationally administered test that help colleges evaluate candidates.
 Colleges accept your SAT and ACT scores interchangeably.
 This means that you have the opportunity to decide on which test you'll perform better.
 Some students prepare for and take both exams.
 The test is typically taken by high school juniors and seniors.
 The test tells students how well they use the skills and knowledge they have attained in and outside of the classroom - including how they think, solve problems, and communicate.
-The test dates for both are indicated below.
 The asterisk () indicates the date the test is administered at WOHS.